booch/presentations/Fifty-Years-of-Ruby/slides.md

 <!--
 - August 1981
 - Byte magazine
+- Special issue
     - Included 13 articles on Smalltalk and OOP
     - "a large number of the personal computers of tomorrow" ...
     - "will be designed with knowledge gained from the development of the Alto."
+    - but you probably won't be able to buy one

 - Previous August issues of Byte covered:
     - 1977: APL